Main Stand & Railway End (photo)

 Ruaridh Watson for providing the directions.

 Callum McCabe adds; 'Newton-On-Ayr station is closer to the ground than Ayr main station, although not as many trains stop there.
-Go up the hill from the station onto the main Allison Street (A79).
-Turn right along Allison Street and then cross over to the other side of the road.
-Continue along Allison Street for a short distance and just before the the bridge where the road crosses the railway, turn left into McCall's Avenue.
+Go up the hill from the station onto the main road (A79).
+Turn right along the road and cross over to the other side of the road.
+Continue for a short distance and just before the bridge (where the road crosses the railway), turn left into McCall's Avenue.
 Go all the way up this road until you cross a railway bridge, and then turn right into Somerset Road.
 The ground is at the bottom of this road on the right'.

 of the ground: